kacperzuk-neti/sla-allocator-contracts/README.md

 10. Who should handle changeBeneficiary process in **Beneficiary**?
 For now lets leave it to admin (a.k.a. slaAllocator governance team probably)
 11. Standardize on either `address` or `FilActorId` - which one?
 12. Miner rewards are released even 180 days after deal ends - do we handle it in any special way?
+13. Withdrawals from Miner to Beneficiary, withdrawals from Beneficiary to SP and changes in SLA score are now all independent of each other - do we enforce anything here?
+Maybe some automatic withdrawals?
+Potential issue I see is providers failing SLAs for a year, but not withdrawing, then improving for a week and withdrawing all at once.